Tim-B/codepipeline-opsworks-deployer/README.md

 # CodePipeline OpsWorks Deployer

+**Update: CodePipeline now has built-in support for both [Lambda](https://docs.aws.amazon.com/codepipeline/latest/userguide/how-to-lambda-integration.html) and [OpsWorks](https://docs.aws.amazon.com/opsworks/latest/userguide/other-services-cp.html) so you should take a look at the built-in functionality before using this project.**

 ## What is this?

 This is a Lambda function which allows you to deploy to OpsWorks using [CodePipeline](http://aws.amazon.com/codepipeline/) by